ualsg/ualsg.netlify.app/content/post/2020-07-geospatial-urban-data-journals-impact-factors/index.md

 ### Why some journals have no IF and/or SJR?

 Some journals, such as the [Open Geospatial Data, Software and Standards](https://opengeospatialdata.springeropen.com), are not indexed (yet), even though they publish high-quality work and are managed by a reputable publisher and editorial board.
-This void is normal for new journals.
+This void is normal for new journals and it may take several years before they become indexed.
 I believe that it is just a matter of time when these journals become indexed.